princyok/princyok.github.io/_drafts/2020-03-13-catching-ai-with-its-pants-down.markdown

 However, there are a handful of initialization schemes out there that promise to initialize our parameters with values that enable the network to be optimized faster.
 You can think of it as beginning a journey from a point closer to the destination, which allows you to finish faster than another person who began much farther away because they chose to randomly begin at some arbitrary point.

-One such scheme for sigmoid activation functions (e.g. logistic, hyperbolic tangent, etc.), the Xavier Initialization Scheme (introduced by Xavier Glorot in 2010), is implemented in my code for deep neural networks.
+One such scheme for sigmoid activation functions (e.g. logistic, hyperbolic tangent, etc.), the Xavier Initialization Scheme (introduced by [Xavier Glorot in 2010](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf), is implemented in my code for deep neural networks.

 #### **Run forward pass**